gjanders/Splunk/README.md

 Limited documentation is available for the transfer splunk knowledge objects script below

 ## Purpose?
-Transfer Splunk knowledge objects from 1 search head to another without going through the deployer (except for lookup files, they cannot be created via REST API as such)
+Transfer Splunk knowledge objects from 1 search head to another without going through the deployer (except for lookup files, they cannot be created via REST API as such, however refer to https://github.com/beckyburwell/splunk_rest_upload_lookups for an example of using the lookup editor REST endpoints)

 ## How?
 A custom written python script that can be run via: